 Drivers for Change is a registered charity (number 294898).

-We may still be small, but we have big ambitions that we're already on our way to achieving thanks to the belief and commitment of our people and partners.
+We may still be small, but we're making a big impact thanks to the belief and commitment of our people and partners.

 Drivers for Change Trustees